valii2334/solidus_demo/README.md

 # README

-This is just a simple app containing Solids
+This is just a simple app containing Solids.